 INTRODUCTION

-In general, allindustrial developments result in generating wastewater in huge volume that contains high levels of conventional as well as non-conventional contaminants which affects aesthetic and the quality of water [1, 2].
-The electroplating is one of the major industrial process consumes and discharges large volumes of hazardous, containing heavy metals as well as cyanides, hydrogen sulfides, ammonia and oil [3].
-The major heavy metals used in the electroplating processes are copper, chromium, nickel, lead, cadmium, tin and zinc [4].
+In general, all industrial developments result in generating wastewater in huge volumes that contains high levels of conventional as well as non-conventional contaminants which affects aesthetics and the quality of water [1, 2].
+Electroplating is one of the major industrial processes that consumes and discharges large volumes of hazardous, containing heavy metals as well as cyanides, hydrogen sulfides, ammonia, and oil [3].
+The major heavy metals used in the electroplating processes are copper, chromium, nickel, lead, cadmium, tin, and zinc [4].

-According to Jaishankar et al. (2014) and Nagajyoti et al. (2010), all of these heavy metals are considered to be significant environmental contaminants, and their toxicity is an issue that is becoming more and more important for ecological, evolutionary, nutritional, and environmental reasons [5, 6].
-The heavy metals arsenic, cadmium, chromium, copper, lead, nickel, and zinc are the most frequently detected in waste water and are extremely dangerous to both human health and the environment [7].
+According to Jaishankar et al. [5] and Nagajyoti et al. [6], all of these heavy metals are considered to be significant environmental contaminants, and their toxicity is an issue that is becoming more and more important for ecological, evolutionary, nutritional, and environmental reasons.
+The heavy metals arsenic, cadmium, chromium, copper, lead, nickel, and zinc are the most frequently detected in wastewater and are extremely dangerous to both human health and the environment [7].
 More hazardous and linked to kidney impairment and lung cancer is chromium (VI).
 The US EPA regulates the discharge of Cr (VI) to surface waters and inland surface waters at a rate of less than 0.05 mg/L due to its toxic nature.
 In contrast, the total chromium, which includes Cr (III), Cr (VI), and other forms of chromium, is regulated to be discharged at a rate less than 2 mg/L [8].

-However, diversed microorganisms including Bacteria are known to resistant heavy metals.
+However, diverse microorganisms including Bacteria are known to be resistant to heavy metals.
 Bacterial species possess the capacity to thrive in environments with elevated levels of metals and could also be crucial in the biological cycling of such metals, which holds immense promise for bioremediation [9, 10].
-According to Dua et al. (2002), microbial bioremediation is a potential biological technique that is being extensively researched for wastewater treatment [11].
+According to Dua et al. [11], microbial bioremediation is a potential biological technique that is being extensively researched for wastewater treatment.
 It uses microorganisms to break down or eliminate harmful waste components from the environment.

-Many types of yeast, fungi, algae, bacteria and some aquatic plants have been reported to have the capacity to concentrate metals from dilute aqueous solutions and to accumulate them inside the cell structure [12, 13].
-Therefore, the biological processes are consider to be an environmental friendly, cost-effective and enable to reduce the operating costs and chemicals’ requirement for treatment.
-It is also effective to be applied at lower levels of contamination and act as an alternative for conventional treatments [14, 15].
-In view of the above reason, the present study is focused on “study on lab-scale biotreatment of chromium enriched electroplating effluent using indigenous bacterial consortium”.
+Many types of yeast, fungi, algae, bacteria, and some aquatic plants have been reported to have the capacity to concentrate metals from dilute aqueous solutions and to accumulate them inside the cell structure [12, 13].
+Therefore, the biological processes are considered to be environmentally friendly, and cost-effective and enable to reduction of the operating costs and chemicals requirement for treatment.
+It is also effective to be applied at lower levels of contamination and acts as an alternative to conventional treatments [14, 15].
+Given the above reason, the present study is focused on a study on lab-scale biotreatment of chromium-enriched electroplating effluent using an Indigenous bacterial consortium.

 MATERIALS AND METHODS